deeptanshu04/StreamingCodes/README.md

 # StreamingCodes
-Matlab Code to simulate packet loss rates of various streaming codes
+Matlab Code to simulate packet loss rates of various streaming codes.
+Refer to the paper *Low Field-size, Rate-Optimal Streaming Codes for Channels with Burst and Random Erasures* for more details.

 ### Brief Description of Files:
 1. construction_A, construction_C, construction_fong_khisti : Output generator matrices for these 3 constructions.